masahide-seki/t-nanoEM/README.md

 A VCF file containing somatic SNVs, typically generated using short-read whole-genome sequencing (WGS).

-Reads containing SNVs are tagged with "MU:i:1", while those without SNVs were tagged with "MU:i:0".
+Reads containing SNVs are tagged with "MU:i:1", while those without SNVs are tagged with "MU:i:0".

 Grouping alignment results by the MU tag allows us to visualize reads with and without SNVs separately in IGV.